Understanding Your Credit Card Decline Codes

 The best way to recover sales in the case of hard declines is to offer the customer alternate payment methods.
 You can also offer to hold an item in reserve if they need to contact their bank to resolve a security flag or get their limit increased.

-Merchants should never attempt to “brute force” a transaction through without proper authorization, as these can result in chargebacks that they will be unable to fight.
-When you do work with a customer to get around a soft decline and obtain authorization for a transaction, make sure you carefully document the actions you took and retain it as evidence in case they ever decide to dispute it.
+Merchants should never attempt to “brute force” a transaction without proper authorization, as these can result in chargebacks that they will be unable to fight.
+When you do work with a customer to get around a soft decline and obtain authorization for a transaction, make sure you carefully document the actions you took and retain that information as evidence in case they ever decide to dispute it.
 Good record-keeping can be crucial to successfully fighting a chargeback dispute.